 Due to the high repeatability of drilling and mining operations advanced control systems are used to automate the alignment of the drill head with the platform.
 Parameters of the path to be followed can be uploaded to the machine and can then be used to implement the process automatically.
-The steering of the whole system against absolute position still requires a skilled "pilot".
+The steering of the whole system against absolute position still requires a http://rocktechcentre.se/wpskilled "pilot".
 Currently under investigations are geodetic systems to be integrated with this type of machines.